 Even when taking sirolimus properly, some people may have side effects and experience complications, such as infections and slow healing.
 Other side effects include:

-If any of the above persist or becomes severe, the healthcare provider should be notified.
+If any of the above persists or becomes severe, the healthcare provider should be notified.

-Additionally, some of the more dangerous signs and symptoms that warrant an immediate call to the health practitioner include:
+Additionally, some of the more dangerous signs and symptoms that warrant an immediate call to the healthcare practitioner include:

 Monitoring is necessary as long as the transplant recipient takes sirolimus.

-Drugs that inhibit or accelerate the metabolism of sirolimus may affect blood levels.
-Be sure to tell you healthcare provider about any drugs or supplements you are taking.
+Drugs or food that inhibit or accelerate the metabolism of sirolimus may affect blood levels.
+Be sure to tell your healthcare provider about any drugs or supplements you are taking.
 Examples of drugs that can increase sirolimus blood levels include antifungal medications, clarithromycin, erythromycin, isoniazid, protease inhibitors, and quinidine.
-Examples of those that can decrease sirolimus levels include carbamazepine, phenobarbitol, phenytoin, rifampin and nafcillin.
-Grapefruit juice and herbal supplements such as St. John's Wort must be avoided while taking sirolimus.
+Examples of those that can decrease sirolimus levels include carbamazepine, phenobarbital, phenytoin, rifampin and nafcillin.
+Grapefruit juice and herbal supplements such as St. John's Wort should be avoided while taking sirolimus.